filecoin-project/venus/README.md

   [detailed setup instructions](https://github.com/filecoin-project/go-filecoin/wiki/Getting-Started).
 - To **build** `go-filecoin` from source for development, keep following this README.

+### Install from Release Binary

+  - We host prebuilt binaries for Linux and OSX at [Releases](https://github.com/filecoin-project/go-filecoin/releases/).
+Log in with Github.
+  - Follow the remaining steps in [Start running Filecoin](https://github.com/filecoin-project/go-filecoin/wiki/Getting-Started#start-running-filecoin)

 ### System Requirements
 Filecoin can build and run on most Linux and MacOS systems.
 Windows is not yet supported.